 Mumbai city, formerly or popular as Bombay is reportedly once and again the most populous city in India and the fourth most populous one across the world.
-Also, being the capital of the Indian state of Marathas i.e Maharashtra, Mumbai geographically lies on the western coastal area of India that has a deep natural harbour.

 The earlier mentioned seven islands were the homes for the communities belonging from the fishing colonies.
 According to several historical sources, the islands were under control of successive indigenous empires for many-many centuries, even long way before Portuguese and Britishers invaded through the coasts.

 It is being already mentioned that many years ago, Bombay was formed by the merging of seven islands consisting of 22 or so hills during the 18 century.
 If we are talking about the hills and their ranges, so let’s start with more details.

 Geographically, there are three hill ranges within the city limits namely the Ghatkopar Hills which are present near the station of the same name.

 This particular hill range runs parallel to the Central Railway track of India and is completely inhabited by slums.
 Secondly, the Trombay Hills which occupy a huge portion of the area known as Trombay that lies on the eastern part of the city.

 And lastly, the Powai Hills- which are located in the northern part of the city Mumbai and consist of large and famous lake of the same name- Powai.